basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution.md

 a85hYGBgzGDKBVIcR4M2cgczH7HPYEpkzGNlsP/VfYYvCwA=
 ```

-## Vector Clock Tagging
+If `allow_mult` is set to `true`, you should _always_ [[use vector

-When a value is stored in Riak, it is tagged with a vector clock,
+clocks|Conflict Resolution#Siblings]] when updating objects, _unless
-establishing its initial version.
-Using this knowledge, Riak can auto-
+you are certain that no object exists under that key_.
+Failing to use
-repair out-of-sync data when feasible or at least provide a client with
+vector clocks can lead to [[sibling explosion|Latency
-an opportunity to reconcile divergent changesets in an
+Reduction#Siblings]], which can produce a variety of problems in your
-application-specific manner.
+cluster.

 ## Siblings

 A **sibling** is created when Riak is unable to resolve the canonical
 version of an object being stored.
-These scenarios can create siblings
+The following scenarios can create
-inside of a single object, usually under one of the following conditions:
+siblings inside of a single object:

 1. **Concurrent writes** --- If two writes occur simultaneously from
    clients with the same vector clock value, Riak will not be able to
    determine the correct object to store, and the object will be given
    two siblings.
-These writes could happen to the same node or to
+These writes could happen on the same node or on
    different nodes.

 2. **Stale Vector Clock** --- Writes from any client using a stale